RenzoSev/listusers/README.md

 ### Running the tests:
 Please, do not forget to install the Cypress dependencies.
 Otherwise, you won't be able to run it properly.

 `npm cy:run` it will run the tests on the terminal.
+Feel free to check in your browser the coverage result by opening the file `listusers/coverage/lcov-report/index.html`
 `npm cy:open` it will open the Cypress UI.
+It is possible to check the coverage there.

 # Dependencies